Want to do the Valley of Flowers Trek? Then you have come to the right place. I did the Valley of Flowers & Hemkund Sahib independently

 Valley of Flowers Trek & Hemkund Sahib – How To Plan Your Trip

-Before we move to the itinerary, let me answer the questions on time, route and weather.
+Before we move to the detailed itinerary to do Valley of Flowers Trek & Hemkund Sahib on your own, let me answer the questions on time, route and weather.

 How To Reach Valley of Flowers?

 Valley of Flowers Trek from Delhi – Assuming that you are arriving at the trip to Valley of Flowers from Delhi, You’ll first have to travel to Rishikesh which is the starting point for the trek.
 The total distance from Delhi to Valley of Flowers is 513km and takes a minimum of 3 to 6 days in total to complete the trip depending on your preference, weather and the fitness.

 By Bus: You can take the direct bus from Delhi to Rishikesh, which takes about 7 to 8 hours.
 There are both private as well as public buses.
 You can buy the tickets to Rishikesh at Maharana Pratap Inter State Bus Terminus or ISBT.

 By Train: There is no direct train to Rishikesh from Delhi.
 You can get down at Haridwar railway station, which is just 30 mins away from Rishikesh.
 There are plenty of shared cabs that take you for a very less price.

 By Flight: The nearest airport is at Dehradun, and there are a few flights from Delhi to Dehradun every day.
 The distance from Dehradun to the Valley of Flowers is over 300 km.
 From Dehradun, you have the option of taking the shared cab (cheapest), private cab (expensive), buses (cheaper).

 What is the best time to visit Valley of Flowers?